-- 1. Is the Formulation Tank pressurized when the machine is running?
-If not, the pressurizing valve is bad or installed backwards. - 2.
-Check the formulation delivery lines from the tank to the injection point on the engine to see if they are clogged.
-These lines will include the Formulation On-Off Valve and the Formulation Metering Valve. - 3.
-Is the pressurizing valve in backwards?
-See the section on WORKING PRINCIPLES. - 4.
-Check for carbon at the injection point.
-See MAINTENANCE section. - 5.
-Does the Formulation Tank Cap leak?
+1. Is the Formulation Tank pressurized when the machine is running?
+If not, the pressurizing value is bad or installed backwards.

+2. Check the formulation delivery lines from the tank to the injection point on the engine to see if they are clogged.
+Trace the fluid path from the tank to the injection orifice at the engine.

+3. Is the pressurizing value in backwards?
+See the section on WORKING PRINCIPLES.

+4. Check for carbon at the injection point.
+See MAINTENANCE section.

+5. Does the Formulation Tank Cap leak?